Nazar050802/Tic-tac-toe-game/README.md

 ```

 ## Running the program
-### Please only run main.py and only when in the directory where main.py is located
+### Please only run main.py and only from directory where main.py is located

 ```
 $ cd Game/